-^{}Please check the BCSSA Events & Results Calendar for updates
+Please check the BCSSA Events & Results Calendar for updates

-"Competitive" skaters with BCSSA and SSC to compete in sanctioned events, including the FUNale meets.
+The FUNale meets are open to all BCSSA skaters.
+This includes skaters who have previously competed and those who have no formal competition experience.
+Please note that skaters must be registered as "Competitive" skaters with BCSSA and SSC to compete in sanctioned events, including the FUNale meets.
 BCSSA skaters in the Performance Stream are encouraged to be involved in the event as officials, coaches, race leaders or "big buddies".
 FUNale skaters may choose to race in a FUNale outside of their home Region; however, skater points in this circumstance will not be used to calculate club awards for the FUNales.